 Trademark Classes and Trademark Registration

-When you apply to register your trademark, it often happens that the products/services with which your mark is (or will be) used fall into multiple trademark classes.
+When you apply to register your trademark, it often happens that the products/services with which your mark is (or will be) used fall into multiple classes.
 For instance, a company such as Disney has federally registered its DISNEY trademark in at least a couple of dozen classes because it sells such a wide variety of products and services under the DISNEY name.
 If you think about all of the DISNEY-branded products in the marketplace (clothing, figurines, toys, food items, jewelry, hair accessories, computer software, cell phone accessories, etc.) and services (theme parks, television programs, films, cruise lines, etc.), you can easily see how a single trademark may be eligible for registration in numerous classes.
-However, you have to keep in mind that the filing fees you pay to the Trademark Office will depend on the number of trademark international classes in which you want your trademark registered.
-Each trademark class you choose will substantially increase the overall costs of the US trademark registration process, especially if you are filing on an intent-to-use basis and anticipate that your products/services will not be on the market for a couple of years or more.
+However, you have to keep in mind that the filing fees you pay to the USPTO will depend on the number of trademark international classes in which you want your trademark registered.
+Each class you choose will substantially increase the overall costs of the trademark application process, especially if you’re filing under Section 1(b) (intent to use) and anticipate that your products/services won’t be on the market for a couple of years or more.
 This is because you also pay Statement of Use and/or Extension of Time fees based on the number of classes in your application.

 Questions About Identifying the Correct Trademark Class?